nktnet1/sync-request-curl/README.md

 ### 4.3.
 Linux

-Prebuilt addons are prepared for glibc-based x64 and arm64 Linux.
-The loader also distinguishes musl from glibc so musl prebuilds can be added without changing the JavaScript API.
-Until a musl prebuild is included in a release, distributions such as Alpine fail explicitly rather than attempting a local build.
+Prebuilt addons are prepared for both glibc and musl on x64 and arm64 Linux.
+This covers the common Debian, Ubuntu, Arch, and Alpine variants without compiling native code during installation.
+GNU/Linux release binaries are built against a GLIBC 2.31 baseline, while Alpine binaries are built and tested in a musl environment.

 ## 5. Caveats